South Sydney Rabbitohs - Colours Cardinal and Myrtle

 The native-rose or Waratah was a popular flower of the area.
 The Waratah however was known in slang terms by the convicts as a Red-Fern, rather than by its scienticfic name - Telopea speciosissima or modern name The Waratah.
 The local Waratah has a striking "cardinal red" flower and "myrtle green" leaves.
 A floral symble had also been used a few years previosly as a red fern crest present on a Redfern Borough club jersey.

 Green had been a jersey colour used in moe recent years by borough clubs, with local club Alexandria wearing green and white, and was seen as not clashing with existing district clubs.
-So the club adopted the Myrtle(green) colour which, matched the leaves of the Waratah and also happened to be the name of the street of the Souths 3rd Juniors secretary.
+So the club adopted the Myrtle(green) colour which, matched the leaves of the Waratah and also happened to be the name of the street where the South Sydney 3rd Juniors secretary lived.

 1897 Randwick RU Team